 All staff and students are responsible for ensuring that:

 Disclosure of Personal Data

 Staff who are unsure as to the nature of authorised third parties, to whom they can legitimately disclose personal data, should check the University's official data protection notification and if still in doubt seek advice from their line manager or the Data Protection Co-ordinator.

 All staff should note that unauthorised disclosure will usually be a disciplinary matter.
 It may also be a criminal matter for which the University and the individual concerned could be held criminally liable.

-If this is not possible, the data may still be processed if one of a number of other conditions is met.
+Data may be processed if one of a number of other conditions are met.
 The University, may process sensitive personal data without the subjects' explicit consent if the processing is necessary:

 Disclosure of such information without consent is permitted only in "life or death" circumstances, e.g., if a data subject is unconscious, a tutor can tell medical staff that the data subject has a medical condition.

 Sensitive personal data must be protected with a higher level of security.

 It is recommended that sensitive records are kept separately in a locked drawer or filing cabinet, or in a password-protected computer file.